Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Acknowledgments

 P. Maciąg acknowledges financial support of the Faculty of the Electronics and Information Technology of the Warsaw University of Technology (grant no. II/2019/GD/1).
-J. L. Lobo and J. Del Ser would like to thank the Basque Government for their support (ELKARTEK and EMAITEK programs).
+J. L. Lobo and J. Del Ser would like to thank the Basque Government for their support through the ELKARTEK and EMAITEK funding programs.
+J. Del Ser also acknowledges funding support from the Consolidated Research Group MATHMODE (IT1294-19) given by the Department of Education of the Basque Government.